Spin amplification in realistic systems: Setup

 The initial states are propagated in time with either the Schr\"odinger or master equation using the 4th order Runge-Kutta method.
-Ensembles with $N=16$ spins in the continuous-wave spin amplification are simulated using the quantum trajectory method~\cite{daley_tandf14}, as it is faster than evolving the master equation.
+When evolving the master equation is too costly (many time steps or averaging over many inhomogeneity realizations), the ensembles with $N=16$ spins are simulated using the quantum trajectory method~\cite{daley_tandf14}.
 In all cases, the full Hilbert space with the basis size $2^N$ is used, necessitating significant computational power already for modestly large ensembles.
 We optimize the simulations by adopting a reduced-storage approach where only the states (state vectors or density matrices) are explicitly stored, while the operators and superoperators (the Hamiltonian and the dissipators of the master equation) are realized by calculating their action on the states [cf. App.~\ref{app_reduced_storage}].

 The detuning $\Delta_\text{avg}$ from the average spin frequency is optimized together with the pulse shape parameters $a_p$ and $b_p$.
+For the persistent-current artificial atoms, $\Delta_\text{avg}$ is one time-independent parameter, while for the Rydberg atoms, it is a time-dependent shape that is parametrized by the values $b_p$.
 Our optimal control approach is similar to Ref.~\cite{iakoupov_prresearch23}, where the gradient of the final population difference~\eqref{open_population_diff_def} with respect to the pulse parameters is found using the reverse-mode automatic differentiation [cf. App.~\ref{app_gradient}] and then used in a gradient-based optimization algorithm LBFGS~\cite{nocedal_moc80}.
 In our implementation, the total memory requirements for the optimal control are around $14.5$ ($18.5$) times the size of the density matrix (state vector).
 The difference between the multiples for the density matrix and the state vector, is that some auxiliary vectors have a fixed size equal to the state vector, and hence are negligible in size compared to the density matrix.
 Importantly, the memory requirements are independent of the number of the optimal control parameters and simulation time steps.
 The latter is achieved by propagating the states backward in time during the gradient calculation~\cite{kosloff_chemphys89,somloi_chemphys93}.
 This makes it possible to simulate and optimize the control pulse shapes for ensembles of up to $N=16$ spins.